 Worms and dirt aren’t necessarily words that you see associated with food.
 But when Halloween comes around, all bets are off when it comes to creating spooky food for the kids!

 If you've yet to make worms in dirt chocolate pudding, it's super easy.
-And here we're making them extra chocolatey thanks to a from-scratch pudding made with real chocolate milk.
+And here, we're making them extra chocolaty, thanks to a from-scratch pudding made with real chocolate milk.

 To assemble, you simply crumble chopped chocolate sandwich cookies (the dirt!) on top of the pudding and place a few gummy worms into the crumbs.
 Delightfully gross!

 When making chocolate pudding from scratch, pick your favorite chocolate to eat!
 If you like your chocolate sweeter, pick a milk chocolate or semisweet chocolate.
 If you prefer a less sweet dessert, go with a bittersweet chocolate or one with a higher percentage of cacao.

 When making pudding from scratch, you will end up with “pudding skin" on top of each cup unless you place a piece of parchment or wax paper on the warm pudding before chilling it.
 Some folks like the pudding skin and find the paper too fussy, while others live for supersmooth pudding.
 You decide which route suits you best!

 When making pudding from scratch, you need to let it cool in the refrigerator for at least 3 hours before serving, but letting it chill overnight is really best.